cloudy/swc-linux-shell/swc_fall_2018_lesson_2_linux_shell.md

 # We can generalize this to:
 $ for filename in MyFirstScript_*.sh; do cat $filename; done

+#Note: `*` is a wildcard - it matches 0 or more characters.
+In our example, MyFirstScript_*.sh will match MyFirstScript_2.sh and MyFirstScript_3.sh
 ```
 **CHALLANGE 6**
 Write a script to select a year with the highest life expectancy for one file in `Data/ByCountry` and then use `for loop` to run script for each file and record output to a single file.

+Notes: 1) First, look at one of the files in ByCountry folder.
+Other files have exactly same format, but each files contains information about a different country.
+2) To append output to file, use `>>` operator

+#### Solution:

 This is GetYearHighestLifeExp.sh
 ```
 #!/bin/bash